Imperial Noble Consort Huixian Explained

 Family background

 Imperial Noble Consort Huixian's personal name was not recorded in history.
-She was a Han Chinese by birth.
-The Gao family were originally Han baoyi of the Imperial Household Department's Bordered Yellow Banner.
+She was a Han Chinese by birth and came from the Gao family, who were originally Han baoyi of the Imperial Household Department's Bordered Yellow Banner.
 It was Qing court protocol to put any non-Manchu consort and her close male relatives like brothers and cousins into a Manchu banner if they were a Han bannermen.
 Imperial Noble Consort Huixian and her brothers and cousins were put into the Manchu Yellow Bordered Banner effectively changing their ethnicity from Han to Manchu in the eyes of the Qing court.
 Their surname was Manchurized from Gao to Gaojia (高佳).

 Yongzheng era